DEB237/alx-airbnb-project-documentation/use-case-diagram/README.md

 # User Case Diagram

+- The user case Diagram for the airbnb project
-- This image contains the user case diagram shoeing the interaction between the users and the system
+- The foldercontains an image of the user case diagram shoeing the interaction between the users and the system